NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 Note that in this file ``systemctl`` uses the default config location.
 This location is different depending on the installation method used.
-In this case the default config file is located at :file:`/usr/local/etc/unbound`.
+In this case the default config file is located at :file:`/usr/local/etc/unbound` (normally located at :file:`/etc/unbound`).
 We need to copy the config that we are going to use here.
+You might also want to create the environment file :file:`/usr/local/etc/unbound/unbound` for setting the `DAEMON_OPTS` environment variable.
+Omit the `-p` option if you wish to create a PID file.

 Once you have your config copied in the right location, we need to make sure the system can find it.